Mortgage payoff calculator

 21 years

-4 months
+2 months

-Paying off your mortgage is one of the most important things that you need to do.
-The fact is that making a commitment to repay your mortgage in 10, 20 or 30 years, is a good choice.
-But, what if you could cut down that time considerably?
-Perhaps you could even knock years off of your loan by just making one extra payment per year.
+Paying off your mortgage is one of the most important things you will ever do.
+Committing to repay your mortgage in 10, 20, or 30 years is a good choice.
+But what if you could cut that time down considerably?
+You could even knock years off your loan just by making one extra payment per year.

 Original mortgage amount: $200,000